guilhermegui08/ImagineShirt_2023/README.md

 2. Access the application in your web browser at `http://localhost:8000`.

 ## License
-This project is licensed under the GPL-3.0 License.
-See the LICENSE file for details.
+This project is licensed under the GPL-3.0 license.
+See the [LICENSE](LICENSE) file for details.